Adding a Web CheckLast updated on 20 March, 2023

-- Standard Web Check.
-Standard Web Checks, known simply as "Web Checks" in the LogicMonitor interface, are performed by one or more geographically dispersed checkpoint locations.
+- Standard Web Check—Standard Web Checks (displayed as “Web Checks” in the LogicMonitor interface) are performed by one or more geographically dispersed checkpoint locations.
 These locations are hosted by LogicMonitor and are external to your network.
-The purpose of a standard Web Check is to verify that your website is functioning appropriately for users outside of your network (as compared to regular server monitoring which is performed internally) and to adequately reflect these external users' experiences.
+The purpose of a Standard Web Check is to verify that your website is functioning appropriately for users outside of your network (as compared to regular server monitoring which is performed internally) and to adequately reflect these users’ experiences.

-The processes for creating standard Web Checks and Internal Web Checks are largely identical.
-This support article covers the creation of both types of checks, but will identify where configurations diverge, notably when building URL requests and identifying checkpoint locations.
+The processes for creating Standard Web Checks and Internal Web Checks are largely identical.
+This support article covers the creation of both types of checks.

 Configuring Basic Information

-Note: Web Checks can also be added using LogicMonitor’s API; see Using LogicMonitor's REST API for more information.
+Note: Web Checks can also be added using LogicMonitor’s API.
+For more information, see Using LogicMonitor’s REST API.

-In the Name field, enter a descriptive name for your new Web Check.
+In the Name field, enter a descriptive name for the Web Check.

-In the Description field, briefly describe the scope and purpose of your new Web Check.
+In the Description field, describe the scope and purpose of the Web Check.

-From the Website Group field’s dropdown menu, select the group that the Web Check should belong to from the list of existing groups.
+From the Website Group dropdown menu, select the group the Web Check should belong to from the list of existing groups.
 By default, the root (top-level) website group is selected.

 Default Root URL

-From the dropdown menu, select "https://" or "https://" depending on your web server settings.
-Then, enter the website domain to which your Web check request will be sent.
+From the Default Root URL dropdown menu, select “http://” or “https://” depending on your web server settings.
+Enter the website domain to which your Web Check request will be sent.

 Configuring URL Request and Response Settings

-For every Web check, you will configure at least one URL path, along with the corresponding request and response settings for that URL path.
-As discussed in a later section, additional URL paths (and their corresponding request and response settings) can be added, but only after the configurations for the first URL path have been saved.
+For every Web Check, you must configure at least one URL path, along with the corresponding request and response settings for that URL path.
+Additional URL paths can be added, but only after the configurations for the first URL path have been saved.

 Step One URL Path

 In the Step One URL Path field, enter the first path that should be tested for your website.
-Enter the path relative to the website domain (e.g. "/folder/page.htm").
-As discussed in a later section, additional paths can be added, but not until after configurations for the first path have been saved.
+Enter the path relative to the website domain (e.g., “/folder/page.htm”).

-From the Request area of the Add dialog, we come across the first difference in configurations between creating standard Web Checks and creating Internal Web Checks:
+From the Request area of the dialog, notice the following difference between Standard Web Checks and Internal Web Checks:

-- Internal Web Checks additionally support the ability to use Groovy scripts to issue requests (and parse response data).
-Scripts tend to be more flexible and are particularly useful for sites that use form-based authentication with a dynamic token.
+- Internal Web Checks support the ability to use Groovy scripts to issue requests and parse response data.
+Scripts tend to be more flexible and are useful for websites that use form-based authentication with a dynamic token.

-For standard Web Checks (or Internal Web Checks that aren't executed via a Groovy script), there are several HTTP request settings that must be completed for the URL, as shown (and discussed) next.
+For Web Checks that are not using a Groovy script, there are several HTTP request settings that must be completed for the URL.

-Note: If you are testing a path that uses form-based authentication, there are browser tools you can use to identify what information (and formatting) you will need to include in your request.
+Note: If you are testing a path that uses form-based authentication, there are browser tools you can use to identify what information you need to include in your request.
 For more information on using these tools, see Web Checks with Form-Based Authentication.

-For the HTTP Version field, select the version of HTTP that should be used to make the request: 1.0 or 1.1.
-The version you select is based on your website's settings.
+For the HTTP Version field, select the version of HTTP that should be used to make the request.
+The version you select is based on your website’s settings.

 For the Method field, select the HTTP method that should be used to make the request: GET, HEAD, or POST.

-If you select the POST option, additional configurations display that allow you to specify the data (and whether or not it's formatted) to be included in request payload.
-Additionally, as shown in the previous screenshot, if you select the Formatted Data option, one more configuration displays that allows you to specify which format.
+If you select the POST option, additional configurations display that allow you to specify the data to be included in request payload.
+In addition, the Formatted Data option allows you to specify how the data should be formatted.

 Note: As discussed in Web Checks with Form-Based Authentication, there are browser tools you can use to identify what information you will need to include in your request and what format it should be in.

-If the Follow redirect option is checked, the HTTP request will follow any redirects configured for the URL.
+If the Follow redirect option is selected, the HTTP request will follow any redirects configured for the URL.

 Wait for all page elements to load

-If the Wait for all page elements to load option is checked, the HTTP request will wait for all page elements to load before checking the response.
+If the Wait for all page elements to load option is selected, the HTTP request will wait for all page elements (e.g., headings, paragraphs, images) to load before checking the response.

-For requests that are going to a page that requires either HTTP Basic authentication or NT LAN Manager (NTLM) authentication, check the Authentication Required option to have LogicMonitor construct the authentication headers for you.
-As shown next, additional configurations display that allow you to specify the type of authentication (along with authentication credentials) that will be used in the HTTP request.
+For requests that are going to a page that requires either HTTP Basic authentication or NT LAN Manager (NTLM) authentication, select the Authentication Required checkbox to have LogicMonitor construct the authentication headers for you.
+Additional configurations display that allow you to specify the type of authentication and the authentication credentials that will be used in the HTTP request.

-Note: If the website uses form-based authentication, you can optionally add steps to the Web Check that POST the username and password values.
-For examples of setting up a Web check with form-based authentication, see Web Checks with Form-Based Authentication.
+Note: If the website uses form-based authentication, you can add steps to the Web Check that POST the username and password values.
+For more information, see Web Checks with Form-Based Authentication.

-From the Auth type field’s dropdown, select the type of authentication used by the page:
+From the Auth type dropdown, select the type of authentication used by the page:

-- Basic.
-As its name implies, this is one of the simplest authentication methods.
-HTTP Basic authentication passes the username and password as fields in an HTTP header.
+- Basic— HTTP Basic authentication passes the username and password as fields in an HTTP header.